What is IDaaS?

 It can also make it much simpler to support existing third party verified digital identities from third party Identity Providers (IdPs) like Banks, national IDs and other identity schemes to use as strong verification and authentication methods.

-Other Identity Providers like Google, Facebook, LinkedIn, etc can be supported to offer frictionless “sign in with…” methods, but note that these identities are not verified to a strong standard.
+Other Identity Providers like Google, Facebook, LinkedIn, etc can be supported to offer frictionless “sign in with…” authentication methods, but note that these identities are not verified to a strong standard.

 Finally, IDaaS should support use of digital identities that exist in enterprise directories like Active Directory, LDAP, HR and ERP systems as authentication methods.

-Identity-as-a-Service is a cloud-based, managed service, meaning that an organisation employing IDaaS would not need to worry about managing deployment, security, configuration and maintenance in-house.
+IDaaS is a cloud-based, managed service, meaning that an organisation employing IDaaS would not need to worry about managing deployment, security, configuration and maintenance in-house.
 Maintaining inhouse IAM infrastructure can be costly and complex – there are hardware, network, development and expensive expertise costs to consider – more on the benefits of the SaaS IAM approach later on.

-IDaaS is an ideal solution to get an app/service to market quickly, and to build trust with customers and users, but without compromising on the security of the identity management components.
+IDaaS is an ideal solution to get an app/service to market quickly, and to build trust with customers and users, but without compromising on the security of the user identity management components.

 Why would my business need IDaaS?